antonhalim/d3-bubble-chart-bk-002-public/README.md

   * Exit: removes items from a document when the data is no longer relevant/needed

 ### Testing Suite
 * This lab relies on PhantomCSS for testing.
+PhantomCSS takes a picture of the bar-chart div and compares it to a picture of the completed bar chart.
+If the pictures are somewhat similar, it then reports back about the percentage of difference.
+Screenshots are saved to the `screenshots` folder and failures are saved to the `failures` folder.
+Comparision images have `diff` in their name with differences displayed in pink.
+If you want to learn more about PhantomCSS, check out its [repo](https://github.com/Huddle/PhantomCSS).
-All the code being tested, along with the testing file, can be found in the folder `bubble-chart`.
+* All the code being tested, along with the testing file, can be found in the folder `bubble-chart`.
 All other folders are for the testing framework.
 Write your JavaScript code in `bubble-chart/bubble.js` and alter HTML in `bubble-chart/index.html`.
 If you're curious about PhantomCSS, check out its [ repo](https://github.com/Huddle/PhantomCSS).
 * Run `brew install casperjs --devel` from your terminal.
 PhantomCSS relies on CasperJS.
 Check out the [CasperJS docs](http://casperjs.org/) for more info.
 * To run the tests, from the main folder `d3-bubble-chart`, enter `casperjs test bubble-chart/testsuite.js`.

+## Instructions

 ### Getting Started
 * You're going to make a [bubble chart](http://bl.ocks.org/mbostock/4063269) representing fake data for beverage popularity.
-* Require the D3 library in `index.html`.
+* The first step is to require the D3 library in `index.html`.
 Here's the url: `http://d3js.org/d3.v3.min.js`.
+Type `d3` into your browser's console when you open `index.html` if you'd like to double-check that you required it correctly.
 * Below the code where you require the D3 library, require the JavaScript file where you will be implementing the visualizations.
 In the case of this lab, that file is called `bubble.js`.
-* To make sure you required the file properly, type `typeof BEVERAGES` into your browser's console.
-You should get "object" returned.
+* To make sure you required the file properly, type `BEVERAGES` into your browser's console.
+You should get an object returned.
 If it returns "undefined", you probably didn't require the file correctly.
-* In you're browser's console, type `BEVERAGES`.
-* Still in the console, type `BEVERAGES[0]`.
-* Compare `BEVERAGES[0]` and `BEVERAGES[1]`.
-How are they simliar?
-How are they different?
-* The first step of D3 is to make an SVG element in the page.
+* The next step of making a bubble chart with D3 is to make an SVG element on the page.
 Define a new variable in `bubble.js` called `svg`.
 Set it equal to `d3.select('.bubble-chart')`.
 You're then going to append an SVG element by calling `.append('svg')` on it.
 Make sure the height and the width are 800.
 Your variable definition should look something like the code below:

 ```javascript
 var svg = d3.select('.bubble-chart')